ev3dev/ev3dev-lang/docs/sensors.rst

 ----------------------

 The classes derive from :py:class:`Sensor` and provide helper functions specific to the corresponding sensor type.
+Each of the functions makes sure the sensor is in the required mode and then returns the specified value.

 .. ~autogen special-sensor-classes